fernando-mc/fernandomc.com/content/reading-list.md

 4. [Letter from a Birmingham Jail](https://www.africa.upenn.edu/Articles_Gen/Letter_Birmingham.html) - Martin Luther King Jr.
 5. The Broken Eye - Brent Weeks
 6. The House in the Cerulean Sea - TJ Klune
+7. The Blood Mirror - Brent Weeks
+8. The Burning White - Brent Weeks

 **Read in 2020**